-At a minimum, this Court should grant certiorari to clarify that, even if the narrow-construction canon applies in some contexts, it does not apply where there is no statutory ambiguity to resolve.
+At a minimum, this Court should clarify that, even if the narrow-construction canon applies in some contexts, it does not apply where there is no statutory ambiguity to resolve.
 Here, the word "confidential" is unambiguous and the statute should be applied as written.

 IV.
-The Court Should Grant Certiorari Because The Narrow-Construction Canon Has A Significant Impact In Lower Courts.
+The Court Should Reconsider The Narrow-Construction Canon In This Case Because The Narrow-Construction Canon Has A Significant Impact In Lower Courts.